Wisconsin Car Seat and Booster Seat Laws

 - Children 8 years and younger who are more than 80 pounds and who are 57 inches or taller.

-Children ages 3 and younger must be in a rear seat, if available.
+Children ages 4 and younger must be in a car seat that is either forward-facing or rear-facing.

 Fines & Penalties